 How do I know which dates I can use for sending my payments?

-The helpful calendar icon will display the dates you can select for sending your payments.
+A calendar icon will display the dates, all of which are business days, that you can select for sending payments.

 Who can I pay with Bill Pay?

 You can pay anyone in the United States that you normally would pay by check (these can include payments to a relative, friend, or any vendor), with two exceptions: state and federal tax payments and court-ordered payments (i.e., child support).